runette/simpleNDB/docs/NDB.md

 ## Reference

+### Model class

-which is a sub-class of the Google Cloud Client [`Entity`]() class.
+This class is used as the parent for all simpleNDB Entity classes and is a sub-class of the Google Cloud Client [`Entity`](https://googleapis.github.io/google-cloud-python/latest/datastore/entities.html) class.

+The Model class requires that you set up a schema

-## Migration from AppEngine
+## Migration from AppEngine NDB

-There are a number of key differences :
+There are a three areas that need to be changed, described below.

-1 The Class definition is different.
+* The Class definition is different.

 - The Object class must be a sub-class of ndb.Model
 - In SimpleNDB (for simplicity at my end) - the schema is defined in a method called `schema()`.
 This must be overloaded by the sub-clas and start :